ARMify-Project/SVDSuite/README.md

 # SVDSuite

+> [!NOTE]
+> The long-term goal is to merge **SVDSuite** into the [cmsis-svd](https://github.com/cmsis-svd/cmsis-svd) repository and release it as version 1.0.
+The author of SVDSuite is also an active maintainer of the [CMSIS-SVD](https://github.com/cmsis-svd) project.

 **SVDSuite** is a Python package to parse, process, manipulate, validate, and generate [CMSIS SVD](https://open-cmsis-pack.github.io/svd-spec/main/index.html) files.
 Currently, the suite supports CMSIS-SVD standard 1.3.10-dev16, whereas the validation additionally supports all previously released standards.

 > The CMSIS System View Description format (CMSIS-SVD) formalizes the description of the system contained in Arm Cortex-M processor-based microcontrollers, in particular, the memory-mapped registers of peripherals.
 The detail contained in system view descriptions is comparable to the data in device reference manuals.
 The information ranges from high-level functional descriptions of a peripheral all the way down to the definition and purpose of an individual bit field in a memory-mapped register.